curegit/stylegan-fastapi/README.md

 uvicorn main:app --reload
 ```

-Note that it is only for trial or debugging, and not suitable for production because it is not replication-enabled.
+Note that it is only for trial or debugging, and not suitable for production because it is not process-replication-enabled.

 ## Configuration